 You may be eligible for a cost-sharing subsidy if the amount of money you and your spouse expect to make during the year is near the following income ranges:

-Note that these are the government’s income guidelines for 2019, and they vary from year to year.
+Note that these are the government’s income guidelines for plans in effect in 2022, and they vary from year to year.
 If you live in Alaska or Hawaii, the amount you can make and still qualify will be different.

 How Do I Get the Money From a Cost-Sharing Subsidy?

 You won't get the money from your cost-sharing subsidy directly.
 Instead, your co-pay, cost insurance, or deductible are reduced from what they would have been without the subsidy.
-You must purchase a silver plan in order to get the cost-sharing subsidy.
+You must purchase a silver plan through the Marrketplace in order to get the cost-sharing subsidy.